Jarren Duran suspended 2 games by Red Sox for shouting homophobic slur at fan who heckled him

 Duran turned his head toward the fan and replied: “Shut up,” followed by a curse word and the slur.

-Duran issued an apology through the team Sunday night and again in the clubhouse Monday, saying he “used a truly horrific word” and felt “awful.”
+Duran issued an apology through the team Sunday night, saying he “used a truly horrific word” and felt “awful.”

+Standing in the middle of the clubhouse before he answered questions Monday, Duran started by apologizing to fans that he said reached out to him and said: “they were disappointed in me.”

+“I’m sorry for my actions and I’m going to work on being better,” the 27-year-old outfielder said.

 The Red Sox said in a statement that Duran’s salary during the suspension would be donated to PFLAG (Federation of Parents and Friends of Lesbians and Gays).